 The SMU project is an IoT-connected medical device

-A scientific visit for architecture students to the tourist city
+A scientific visit for the fourth-level Mechatronics Department students to the Aqil Industrial Complex

-The University President and the Secretary-General inspect the progress of the preparation process for the new mechatronics laboratories in the College of Engineering
+The University President and the Secretary-General review the progress of the correction process and listen to the committee members about the electronic correction mechanism

-Launching the second semester of the academic year 1445 AH for the second, third, and fourth levels in the College of Engineering
+Launching the final exams for the first semester of the academic year 1446 AH, in the College of Engineering and the College of Administrative Sciences

 Student graduation projects for the Mechatronics Engineering Department for the academic year 1444 AH..
 2022-2023 AD.